gavinjny/goldsmith/README.md

 ## Todo
-1. Use Inpec for testing
+1. Use Inspec for testing
 1. Setup incident tracking using Cloudwatch and Trello
 1. Show golden signals with Cloudwatch
 1. Create dashboard